-Historically, there were certain encumbrances to IVNE claims due to proximity to the town of Eureka (commercial and residential portion), a United States Environmental Protection Agency ("EPA") Super fund site.
-This affected the northern claims that cover the Godiva shaft and tunnel, Bullion Beck-Gemini mine waste piles and central Eureka Mining Areas, portions of which IVNE has signed purchase and sale agreements to acquire from Spenst Hansen.
+Historically, there were certain encumbrances to IE claims due to proximity to the town of Eureka (commercial and residential portion), a United States Environmental Protection Agency (EPA) Super fund site.
+This affected the northern claims that cover the Godiva shaft and tunnel, Bullion Beck-Gemini mine waste piles and central Eureka Mining Areas.
 The EPA issued a ruling on Site Ready for Reuse and Redevelopment in 2015.
 The "Eureka Mills" Superfund site was officially delisted from the National Priorities List on September 25th, 2018.
-The only remaining activities are the site Operations and Maintenance (O & M) and future Five-Year Reviews, the last having been conducted in September 2018.
+The only remaining activities are the site Operations and Maintenance (O & M) and future Five-Year Reviews, the last confirmed Five-Year Review having been conducted in September 2018.

-In September 2017, an initial desktop environmental due diligence study by IVNE was expanded to a Phase 1 Environmental Site Assessment ("Phase 1 ESA") in order to meet the EPA standard for "All Appropriate Inquiries" with respect to environmental due diligence.
-Ramboll Environ US Corporation ("Ramboll") has completed two Phase 1 ESA's on IVNE claims: one in September 2017 covering the sections encompassing the Hansen "Porphyry Claims" purchase and sale agreement (Ramboll, 2017), and a second in October 2018 covering the aggregate sections encompassing the Hansen "Lode Mines" purchase and sale agreements, as shown in Figure 3-6 (Ramboll, 2018).
+In September 2017, an initial desktop environmental due diligence study by IE was expanded to a Phase 1 Environmental Site Assessment (Phase 1 ESA) in order to meet the EPA standard for "All Appropriate Inquiries" with respect to environmental due diligence.
+Ramboll Environ US Corporation (Ramboll) has completed two Phase 1 ESAs on IE claims: one in September 2017 covering the sections encompassing the Hansen "Porphyry Claims" purchase and sale agreement (Ramboll, 2017), and a second in October 2018 covering the aggregate sections encompassing the Hansen "Lode Mines" purchase and sale agreements, as shown in Figure 3-5 (Ramboll, 2018).
 The main land parcel areas in Juab and Utah Counties that the assessments considered are as follows: